I have always found being surrounded by nature’s beauty to be both soothing and

 All of Mandy’s paintings are done in soft pastels, a versatile medium that exemplifies the attention to detail and excellent rendering skills that draw viewers to her work.

-She is an active member of the Illinois Prairie Pastel Society and a past president of the Pastel Society of NC.
-She is represented by Main Gallery 404 in Bloomington, IL and Botanica Flowers and Gifts in Greensboro, NC.
-Her work is in numerous private collections.
-Mandy also teaches classes in pastel painting through the McLean County Arts Center.
+She is the Vice President of the Illinois Prairie Pastel Society, an active member of the Illinois Art League, and an instructor at the McLean County Arts Center.
+She is also a past president of the Pastel Society of NC.
+Her work is in numerous private collections throughout the country and abroad.
 To learn more about Mandy’s work, please contact her with any questions.